 Extra security measures

 Management needs to be vigilant and understand how important it is to have checked in place and ensure that these checks and controls are diligently carried out.
-On project sites where theft is a possibility extra security measures may have to be installed such as cameras, fencing and security guards.
+On project sites where theft is possible extra security measures may have to be installed such as cameras, fencing and security guards.
 High value and high-risk items may need to be secured when not in use.

 Construction companies need to be vigilant to prevent fraud and theft and ensure systems are in place to deter and prevent this from occurring.
 Unfortunately, many companies don’t know what theft and fraud are costing their projects and company.